-The market participant must also submit the same NERCtag ID with the dispatch data for both the import offer and the export bid to indicate that the two transactions are linked and part of the same wheeling through transaction.
+The market participant must also submit the same e-tag ID with the dispatch data for both the import offer and the export bid to indicate that the two transactions are linked and part of the same wheeling through transaction.

-Currently, both the export bid and the import offer are assessed as separate transactions by the DACE and PD calculation engine processes.
-In the future the export bid and the import offer will continue to be assessed as separate transactions by the DAM and PD calculation engines.
-The linked bid and offer will continue to only be scheduled if both are independently economic.
+Currently, the DACE assesses the export bid and import offer together as linked transactions, whereas the current PD calculation engine assesses both the export bid and the import offer as separate transactions.
+In the future, both DAM and PD calculation engines will assess the export bid and the import offer as linked transactions.
+The linked bid and offer will be scheduled to equal quantities if both are economic.
 Wheeling through transactions will remain ineligible to supply operating reserve.
 It is not feasible to have offers to supply operating reserve associated with wheeling through transactions since the physical energy in a wheeling through transaction does not remain within Ontario.

-3.4.5.3 Called Capacity Exports
+3.4.5.3.
+Called Capacity Exports